 So, which type of nail gun should you use?
 The answer depends on the type of wood you’re working with and the size of the project.

 If you’re working with tougher woods and need a heavier-duty nail gun, then a framing nailer is the way to go.
-But if you’re working with softer woods and need a lighter-duty nail gun, then a brad nailer is the best choice.
+But if you’re working with softer woods and need a lighter-duty nail gun, a Brad nailer is the best choice.

 Also, if you’re working on a construction project, such as framing a house, then you should use a framing nailer.
-But if you’re working on a finishing project, such as trim work or cabinets, then you should use a brad nailer.
+But if you’re working on a finishing project, such as trim work or cabinets, you should use a Brad nailer.

 Either way, be sure to read the instructions carefully and always wear safety glasses when using a nail gun.

 What to Look for in The Nailers When Buying Them?

 When you go to the market or buy a nailer online, there are certain things you need to look for to make sure you’re getting a good quality product.